n8willis/kernall/typefacet.md

 The `min-distance` profiles are moved together until they touch, as are the `max-distance` profiles.
-This determines the "minimum advance" and "maximum advance" for the kerning pair.
+This determines the "minimum advance" and "maximum advance" values for the kerning pair.

-Next, the `max-distance` profiles are adjusted to determine the "intruding advance", which is distance adjustment that results in the most equally balanced "intrusion" amount for the two glyphs&mdash;that is, each glyph intrudes by a close-to-equal amount, within the intrusion tolerance parameter.
-The intrusion advance is found by binary search on the interval [0, int(ceiling(2.0 * max(pair_intrusion_tolerance, pair_max_distance)))].
+Next, the `max-distance` profiles are adjusted to determine the "intruding advance", which is the distance adjustment that results in the most equally balanced "intrusion" amount for the two glyphs&mdash;that is, each glyph intrudes by a close-to-equal amount, without exceeding the intrusion tolerance parameter.

+The intruding advance is found via binary search on the interval [0, int(ceiling(2.0 * max(pair_intrusion_tolerance, pair_max_distance)))].
+At each step, the algorithm takes the horizontal distance between the facade profiles at several y-axis values, looking for collisions between the profiles.
+If a collision is detected, the next iteration moves to the "far" side of the remaining search interval.

-The final kern is determined by summing the intruding advance (or the minimum advance parameter, if it is greater than the intruding advance), any pair-tracking value provided, the `x-extrema-overlap-scaling` parameter, and the greater of the `x-extrema-overlap` or `max-x-extrema-overlap` parameters.
+The final kern is determined by summing the intruding advance (or the "minimum advance" value, if that is greater than the intruding advance), any `tracking-ems` value provided as a parameter, the `x-extrema-overlap-scaling` parameter, and the greater of the `x-extrema-overlap` and `max-x-extrema-overlap` parameters.

 The facade profiles used in the collision-detection and intrusion steps are of reduced precision (in comparion to the font's internal point system); the precision used is derived from the `precision-ems` parameter.

+The algorithm can also be tweaked with the `ignore-x-extrema-overlap-outside-ascender` parameter, which limits the spacing-adjustment process to measurements within the x-height.

 Analysis
 --------